Aurel300/ludumdare43/README.md

     DU.RNG >= dst(AU, DU) (range)
     DU.ATK > 0 (can attack)
     DU.HP > 0 (did not die)
+    !DU.defended (did not defend this turn)

-This phase will not take place if `DU` was destroyed during the previous phase (last condition).
+This phase will not take place if `DU` was destroyed during the previous phase (third condition) or if `DU` already defended against an attack (last condition).
 The amount of damage is subtracted from the HP of `AU`, and is:

     DMG = `DU`.ATK - `AU`.DEF

+`DU.defended` is reset at the beginning of `DU`'s owner's turn.

 ### Unit movement ###